The "easiest" way to change

 The Solution, The Change

-Bitch and complain (synonyms are “flow” or “flow-with” or “deconstruct”) the psr’s, often many times (instructions are in the examples below).
+Bitch and complain the psr’s. (synonyms are “flow” or “flow-with” or “deconstruct”, but not “complaining” because it’s not distinct from every complaining).
+I often have to do it many times (instructions are in the examples below).
+But this is not a flaw.
 The repetitions build a memory centre that pulls my focus into it.
-While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
-Instead, I simply externalize it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision, leaving it internalized.
+Instead, I simply externalize my true response.
+I move it from inside my mind to outside. into my muscles.
+I turn the thought into action.

 Good to know: